 Instant Pot Corn Chowder with Bacon Recipe – delicious soup made in a pressure cooker.
 This rich and creamy chowder is packed with fresh corn, potatoes and crispy bacon.

 One of our favorite summer soups to make is corn chowder.
 It’s creamy, satisfying and full of flavor.
 Especially since I make it in my pressure cooker.
 If you have an Instant Pot and never tried to cook soup in it, you have to do it!
 You will love it!
 The flavors are as intense as if the soup was simmering on the stove for hours, when in fact it takes under 30 minutes to have it done from the time you cut the corn off the cob.
-Besides there is bacon involved and that is always a good thing.
+Besides, there is bacon involved and that is always a good thing.
 I love the meaty flavor it adds to this chowder.

-Cooking the bacon in the pot first, creates a base for this delicious soup.
+Cooking the bacon in the pot first creates a base for this delicious soup.
 I also add the fresh corn to veggies to saute before closing the lid to let it caramelize just a bit.
 All of these flavors make this Instant Pot Corn Chowder one of the best I have ever had!

 I buy fresh corn on the cob at ALDI’s.
 The package comes with 4 cobs and I used all of them in this recipe.
 The amount of time the chowder cooks in the pressure cooker, allows the corn to cook but not get mushy and completely broken down.
 It has it’s texture and you can still enjoy the fresh corn flavor.
-You can also use canned corn (drained and rinsed) without adjusting the time.
+You can also use canned (drained and rinsed) or frozen corn without adjusting the time.
 It is just needed for the potatoes to cook.

 If you like smoother texture chowder, feel free to spoon two cups into a bowl and blend the rest in the pot with an immersion blender.
 Add reserved chowder back in and enjoy.